ArchiveBox/docs/Docker.md

 It's recommended to bind a local directory on Mac rather than use a named volume so that you don't have to enter the Linux VM to access your archive output.

 ## Configuration

+ArchiveBox in Docker accepts all the same environment variables as normal, see the list on the [[Configuration]] page.

-To pass configuration parameters, you can use the env command.
+To pass environment variables when running, you can use the env command.
 ```bash
 echo 'https://example.com' | docker run -i -v archivebox-data:/data archivebox env FETCH_SCREENSHOT=False /bin/archive
 ```